Why your seedlings aren’t getting enough light

 3) If both costs are equally high like they are at our farm here in Laramie, then you’ll find a balance.
 We give our crops about 14 hours each day.

-4) If both posts are equally low, then go ahead and run them fast, at about 18 hours a day.
+4) If both costs are equally low, then go ahead and run them fast, at about 18 hours a day.
 (Just remember to give crops everything else that they need as well, like airflow and CO2, or they won’t be able to use all that light.

 Don’t forget to harden your seedlings before transplant!